KrystalView Analytics

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool analyzes a conversion funnel and shows step reach, drop-off, and completion evidence.
-It distinguishes from siblings like get_funnels (which lists funnels) by focusing on analysis of a specific funnel.
-However, it does not explicitly differentiate from other analytic tools like get_anomalies.
+The description clearly states it analyzes a conversion funnel and shows step reach, drop-off, and completion evidence.
+This distinguishes it from sibling tools like get_anomalies or get_campaign_sessions, which focus on different metrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.